Scaling and HPA¶

 HPA, VPA, and node autoscaling¶

-- node autoscaler or Karpenter adds infrastructure capacity
+- Node autoscaler or Karpenter adds infrastructure capacity when pods cannot be scheduled.

 Practical guidance¶